Connect with us

 The trend has brought good tidings to tenants who are now enjoying lower rents and more favourable lease terms such as flexible deposits and free parking for shoppers visiting specific premises among others.

 This is expected to continue as more properties are completed.
-Malls in Nairobi, where average monthly rents range between Sh3,380 and Sh5,000 per square metre, are expected to face enormous pressure in coming months as more properties open to the public.
+Malls in Nairobi, where average monthly rents range between Sh3,380 and Sh5,000 per square metre, are expected to face enormous pressure in the coming months as more properties open to the public.

 Miriam Nkirote holds a degree in Urban Planning from the University of Nairobi.
 Her experience in analyzing the social-economic impact of projects makes her a valuable member of our team.